mpemer/puppet.linux.bootstrap/README.md

 You need to log in with a user account that has sudo privileges (the script elevates itself to root when executed).

+# License
+mpemer/puppet.linux.bootstrap: A bash script for bootstrapping linux systems for use with git-backed puppet repository

+Copyright 2013 Marcus Pemer
+Author: Marcus Pemer <mpemer@gmail.com>

+mpemer/puppet.linux.bootstrap is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. mpemer/puppet.linux.bootstrap is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with mpemer/puppet.linux.bootstrap.
+If not, see <http://www.gnu.org/licenses/>.